Frances Haugen: Memoir: The Power of One

 In December 2021, Little, Brown and Company announced a book deal with Haugen for her memoir.
 In 2023, Haugen's memoir The Power of One: How I Found the Strength to Tell the Truth and Why I Blew the Whistle on Facebook was published by Little, Brown and Company.
 A review in The Washington Post by Bethany McLean states, "If all Haugen’s book did was present her whistleblowing case (the legal merits of which have yet to be decided), it might still be an important part of the ongoing chronicling of how we allowed social media's dangers to creep up on us.
 But what really makes the book worth reading is the broader wisdom in her story (and the absence of the self-importance implied by the book's unfortunate title)."

+In popular media

+Haugen is portrayed by Mikey Madison in the 2026 feature film The Social Reckoning, written and directed by Aaron Sorkin, and with Jeremy Strong starring as Zuckerberg.
+Based on a 2023 book by Jeff Horwitz, entitled Broken Code: Inside Facebook and the Fight to Expose Its Harmful Secrets, the film is to be released on October 9, 2026.

 Personal life

 In 2011, Haugen was diagnosed with celiac disease, and in 2014 while going through a divorce, she had to be hospitalized in intensive care.
 In 2021, Haugen told The Guardian she was motivated to focus her work at Facebook on addressing misinformation because of her experience with losing a friend, who had been hired to help with household tasks during her recovery, after the friend visited online forums and became a proponent of conspiratorial beliefs that included white nationalism and the occult.
 After leaving Facebook, Haugen relocated to Puerto Rico, and has invested in a cryptocurrency company.

 Haugen has Norwegian ancestry and was awarded an America-Norway Heritage Award from the Norway-America Association in 2022 for her work as a whistleblower.